haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Thieves’ Cant
 During your rogue training you learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
 Only another creature that knows thieves’ cant understands such messages.
 It takes four times longer to convey such a message than it does to speak the same idea plainly.
 In addition, you understand a set of secret signs and symbols used to convey short, simple messages,
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 39

 +5 7d6 Roguish Archetype feature
 +6 9d6 Roguish Archetype feature
  +6 10d6 Ability Score Improvement